Over the course of my life, I’ve grown accustomed to a certain type of social exchange when introducing myself:

 Asking about my patients’ cultural backgrounds opens up new ground even if they are in the most dire of situations.
 For this reason, I usually ask them “Where are you from?” as part of my interview.
 Obviously, it’s important to have the maximum amount of information needed to gauge each person’s physical capabilities.
 However, when I ask them about their origins, my patients tend to relax.
 Another door has opened–they can talk to me about something more personal.

 As someone who has trouble in social situations, this ability to converse with strangers didn’t always come easy for me.
-It wasn’t until I went away to college in Boston, visited Israel with Birthright, and finally studied abroad in England that I became more at ease when striking up conversations.
+It wasn’t until I attended college in Boston, visited Israel with Birthright, and studied abroad in England that I became more at ease when striking up conversations.
 I still have, and may always face, some form of social anxiety.
 However, my passion for travel and all the topics linked to it have changed my life when meeting people.
 When I go to work, which is a very high energy environment, the topic of travel smooths those conversational ripples for both myself and the patient.
 Even if I meet a patient from a country that is completely off my radar, I ask the patient to educate me.
 This gives them a sense of purpose and makes them feel more in control of their situation.
-Now, please don’t mistake me: I’m a dedicated physical therapist and I love motivating my patients during their sessions.
+Please don’t mistake me: I’m a dedicated physical therapist and I love motivating my patients during their sessions.
 We don’t spend the entire time talking about travel and countries we’d someday like to visit.

 Empathy is Key

 However, stop for a moment and place yourselves in a different pair of shoes.
 Imagine that you’ve been in a car accident and ended up in a cold room with a broken body.
-Wires are coming out of every end of your body, there’s an irritating beeping noise being emitted by a machine out of your reach, and indescribable pain consumes your whole body.
+Wires are coming out of every end of your body.
+There’s an irritating beeping noise being emitted by a machine out of your reach, and indescribable pain consumes your whole body.
 You’ve been restricted to certain planes of movement to prevent further injury or delay healing.
 Suddenly, a short woman with frizzy hair (your’s truly) walks in and explains that you’ll be getting out of bed today.
 How would you feel?
 Petrified?
 Angry?
 Exhausted?
 Now, add pain to this mixture and we’ve got ourselves a real party.

 As a medical professional, it is very easy to forget that the patient is a human being.
 Trust me, we never intend for these misperceptions to occur.
 However, when faced with a thousand and one challenges in a day, our brains are fried and we forget to empathize with the people turning to us for help.
 Medicine is a fickle world, but where would we be without it?
 That’s why I include this very form of communication in almost all of my conversations with patients throughout the day.
 The question “Where are you from?” can unlock an entirely different door and help professionals establish good rapport with others.